 |Page Range:||pp. 442-444|

-G Health and disease > AOD disorder > Drug use > Drug intoxication > AOD poisoning (overdose)
+G Health and disease > Drugs and alcohol disorder > Drug use > Drug intoxication > Drugs and alcohol poisoning (overdose)

 J Health care, prevention and rehabilitation > Health-related prevention